Drake Hotel (Chicago): History

 Second-generation hotel magnates Tracy Drake and John Drake Jnr. acquired the property from the estate of Potter Palmer in 1916.
 The building was financed by a syndicate of family friends including members of the Palmer, Armour, Swift, and McCormick families and the hotel's architects, Benjamin Marshall and Charles Fox.
 Including the land, construction, and furnishing, the Drake cost $10 million, which in present-day dollars is roughly $120 million.

 At the time of its completion, the Drake provided a transition between the fashionable Gold Coast residential area and the new commercial north Michigan Avenue.
 The building's Walton Place main entrance avoided the commotion of the commercial thoroughfare and increased vehicular access.
 The Drake brothers upheld the family reputation as a main focus of social, commercial, and political life in Chicago with its ownership and management of the city's two most prominent hotels as Michigan Avenue bookends.
 (See Blackstone Hotel.)

 The Drake served as the original studios of radio station WGN when it was renamed from WDAP in 1924.

 William Drake and his wife Elizabeth lived at the hotel for several years until the family lost the property during the Great Depression.

 When Francesco ("Frank 'The Enforcer' Nitti") Nitto headed the Chicago Outfit in the 1930s and early 1940s, he maintained his office for a time in a suite of rooms.
 From the 1950s through the 1980s, the Drake Hotel maintained its status, continuing to attract several notable guests, and became even more prominent as the Magnificent Mile further developed and the residential Gold Coast saw parts of it, primarily Oak Street, developed with luxury boutiques, fine jewelry stores, and spas.
 Such development allowed the centrally located Drake Hotel to act as a connection of sorts for the burgeoning, prestigious areas.

-Hilton International purchased the property in 1996 and set a $45 million renovation program in progress in 1998 that lasted until 2003.
+Hilton International assumed operation of the hotel in 1980, under their Vista International Hotels brand.
+Hilton International purchased the property outright in 1996.
+They renovated the hotel from 1998 to 2003, at a cost of $45 million.
 In 2005 and 2006, owners added a fitness center, executive conference center, and new furnishings in all the guest rooms at a cost of $15 million.
 In 2005, Hilton Hotels Corporation acquired Hilton International, and The Drake became part of the Hilton Hotels Corporation and The Hilton Family of Hotels.